Lake capture

+Lake capture (or lacustrine piracy) is a geomorphological process in which the drainage of an internally drained lake basin is diverted into an adjacent drainage basin, commonly through overflow, headward erosion, or tectonic or climatic modification, causing the lake to drain into an adjacent catchment.

 The occurrence of a lake capture is mainly controlled by the water balance at the lake's basin and the changes in topography due to erosion, sedimentation, and tectonism.

 If evaporation at the surface of a lake, plus the water losses through underground infiltration and plant evapotranspiration are high enough to account for all precipitation water collected by the lake, then the lake becomes endorheic, closed, or internally drained.

 This situation prevails until the water balance changes again and the lake overburdens the limits of its basin or until the lake capture occurs.
 Opening the drainage of an endorheic lacustrine basin by fluvial erosion generally implies a lake capture.